orditeck/2ndbrain/Improvements to Cheap Publish.md

 I started using Obsidian a few weeks ago and loved it right away.
 I then contemplated the idea of publishing online.
 I had a blog in the past but it felt different.
 Obsidian felt like that was it.

-I took a look at the official [Publish](https://obsidian.md/publish) service from Obsidian but as a fellow Home Laber, there is no way I'd pay to host a personal website.
+I took a look at the official [Publish](https://obsidian.md/publish) service from Obsidian but as a fellow Home Lab-er, there is no way I'd pay to host a personal website.
 I'd rather spend countless hours hacking something.

 I started searching online for an "Obsidian Publish open source alternative" and found quite a few:
 - [MindStone](https://mindstone.tuancao.me/): free open-source alternative solution to Obsidian Publish